 What is a retreat?

 Nowadays when we talk about retreats, we mean a period of time (usually from a long weekend to two weeks) spent in a specific place with a group of other people, with the intention of recharging, learning new things, and making stronger bonds with the new people around you.
-Prices vary and can cost anything from €300-3,000, depending on many variables.
+Prices vary, and can cost anything from €300-3,000, depending on many variables.
 Often you can get a cheaper deal by being quick to commit and buying an earlybird ticket, or sharing a room with more people rather than staying in a single room.

 The idea of going on a retreat is something that has really boomed in the last few years.
 The increase of digital nomads and remote workers may form part of the explanation behind this.
 Many of us are very used to working from our laptops, and the expectation is that we can go anywhere and do anything we want to.
 We’re surrounded by famous digital nomads who show off their amazing lives floating from beautiful place to beautiful place.
-While we can assume that none has a life so perfect and glamorous all of the time, it has normalized travel and nomadness and a way of life.
+While we can assume that none has a life so perfect and glamorous all of the time, it has normalised travel and nomadness and a way of life.

 Then, thanks to the digital revolution, new retreats aimed at freelancers and entrepreneurs came onto the scene.
-The idea was that remote workers who lived alone and traveled from place to place, could meet in the same place to meet new people, network, and learn new skills from each other.
+The idea was that remote workers who lived alone and travelled from place to place, could meet in the same place to meet new people, network, and learn new skills from each other.
 It wasn’t just about human connections, but about work.
 In this way, it wasn’t so different from normal digital nomad life – but you got to do it with other people instead of alone.
-It also meant that you could justify your travel because you were doing it for your business.
+It also meant that you could justify your travel, because you were doing it for your business.

-In the last one or two years, another quiet revolution took place: the self-care revolution.
-Modern, forward-thinking businesses know that employee care and mental health are in fact a cornerstone of good business.
-Entrepreneurs and freelancers are starting to turn away from the “hustle life” and we all stopped reading the articles that told us about the CEO who wakes up at 3 am every morning to read a novel and row across a lake.
+In the last one or two years, another quiet revolution took place: the self care revolution.
+Modern, forward thinking businesses know that employee care and mental health are in fact a cornerstone of good business.
+Entrepreneurs and freelancers are starting to turn away from the “hustle life” and we all stopped reading the articles that told us about the CEO who wakes up at 3am every morning to read a novel and row across a lake.
 We come first, and we have finally learned this.
 This is evident in the plethora of mindfulness content, changes in employment norms, and more open discussions around mental health.

 The New Retreat

 This mix of self-care and work has created a brand new kind of retreat, one which marries the two together perfectly.
-The perfect retreat is one which is still an investment for your business but doesn’t involve you still sitting in front of your screen for several hours a day.
+The perfect retreat is one which is still an investment for your business, but doesn’t involve you still sitting in front of your screen for several hours a day.
 A digital detox, allowing you to think more freely about your goals.
 With time away often comes clarity.
-You never know what kind of realizations you may come to when you give yourself the space to think clearly.
+You never know what kind of realisations you may come to when you give yourself the space to think clearly.

 Measure your worth

 Often the idea of “treating ourselves” to a retreat feels far too luxurious.
-This is because we don’t realize how much we are worth.
+This is because we don’t realise how much we are worth.
 Think about how valuable you are as a person, double it, and maybe you’ll come slightly close to the true answer.